 Bodiam Castle is not as well known as some of Britain’s most famous battlements, but it is enormously impressive.
 Sir Edward Dalyngrigge, a former knight of Edward III, created the fort in the 14th century close to Robertsbridge.

-Originally built to guard against French invasion during the Hundred Years’ War.
-The fort was more a symbol of power and dominance over the local peasants.
+Originally built to guard against French invasion during the Hundred Years’ War, the fort became more of a symbol of power and dominance over the local peasants.
 Its true purpose becomes evident upon visiting.

 Edinburgh Castle